local-ch/lhs/README.md

 To simplify error handling with chains, you can also chain error handlers to be resolved, as part of the chain.

-In case no matchin error handler is found the error gets re-raised.
+In case no matching error handler is found the error gets re-raised.

 ```ruby
 record = Record.where(color: 'blue')